-All the best ‘Dateline’ episodes to watch tonight
+All the best ‘Dateline’ episodes to watch tonight on NBC

 You know what they say, “true crime, glass of wine, bed by nine”.
 There’s something to be said about curling up after a long day with the musical voice of Dateline NBC’s Keith Morrison calmly telling us about the very worst examples of humanity.